 Giorgio Bovenzi

-Giorgio Bovenzi leads our Global Credit Risk Management practice and advises clients on commercial, banking, and insolvency law in the context of financial market transactions, providing analysis and implementation of arrangements designed to mitigate credit risk and adverse regulatory capital implications across multiple jurisdictions.
-He recently expanded the scope of his practice to include digital assets and their credit and regulatory implications.
-The value of Giorgio’s counsel derives from 25 years of experience in credit, banking, regulatory, derivatives, and insolvency law in multiple jurisdictions around the world.
+Giorgio Bovenzi leads our Global Credit Risk Management practice and advises clients on commercial, banking, and insolvency law in the context of cross-border financial market transactions.
+A bankruptcy lawyer by training, Giorgio’s practice has dealt with the insolvency laws of a large number of jurisdictions worldwide and with the implementation of arrangements designed to mitigate credit risk in multi-jurisdictional settings.
+In recent years his practice has expanded to include digital assets and their credit and regulatory implications.
+The value of Giorgio’s counsel derives from 30 years of experience in insolvency, credit, banking, regulatory, and derivatives law in multiple jurisdictions around the world.
 Prior to joining the firm in 2019, he practiced at Skadden, Davis Polk, and Dentons.

-Global bank and fintech clients seek Giorgio’s advice in the cross-border structuring of their financial products for the global markets (e.g., prime brokerage, margin lending, derivatives, securities lending, repos, asset custody) and in the evaluation of the credit risk represented by the specific product and/or the bank's counterparty.
-Giorgio is well known for his familiarity with credit risk mitigation techniques (e.g., collateralization and setoff/netting) and the insolvency laws of a large number of foreign jurisdictions.
-Clients also benefit from his longstanding work relationships with country counsel from more than 90 jurisdictions worldwide, which enable him to deliver coordinated results and seamless, uniform counsel across multiple jurisdictions.
+Giorgio’s dual training in civil and common law is particularly relevant for global banks’ and fintech clients’ cross-border structuring of financial products for the global markets (e.g., prime brokerage, margin lending, derivatives, securities lending, repos, asset custody, payment systems) and the evaluation of the credit risk represented by the specific product and/or the counterparty.
+In addition to Giorgio’s familiarity with credit risk mitigation techniques (e.g., collateralization and setoff/netting) and the insolvency laws of a large number of foreign jurisdictions, clients benefit from his longstanding work relationships with country counsel from more than 90 jurisdictions worldwide, which enable him to deliver coordinated results and seamless, uniform counsel across multiple jurisdictions.

 Giorgio has also represented global financial institutions and multi-national debtors in complex U.S. and non-U.S. plenary and ancillary insolvency matters, and in multi-jurisdictional out-of-court restructurings where his hands-on understanding of the enforceability of foreign collateral and key aspects of local insolvency proceedings played a critical role.